-How to Submit a Colorado Food Stamp Application by Fax
+Submitting a Colorado Food Stamp Application by Fax

 Another option to sign up for food stamps in Colorado is to fax the appropriate form directly to your local human services office.
 In order to apply using this method, you will need to complete the same SNAP benefits application detailed in previous sections.
 Once you do, simply fax the completed application to the correct office.

-How to Apply for SNAP In-Person in Colorado
+Applying for SNAP In-Person in Colorado

 If you would like to apply for SNAP in person, you may do so at your local human services office.
-You may choose to come prepared with a filled-out application form, or you may choose fill one out once you are at the location.
+You may choose to come prepared with a filled-out application form, or you may choose to fill one out once you are at the location.
 In any case, make sure to have the required information on hand to provide on the form.

-How to Check Your SNAP Application Status in Colorado
+Checking Your SNAP Application Status in Colorado

 After you submit your SNAP benefits application, it may take up to 30 days for the office to process your request.
 If you applied online, you may check your SNAP application status by logging into your account.